sukrumerey/OpenPNM-Examples/Simulations/relative_diffusivity.md

 >>> used_inlets = [inlets[x] for x in range(0, len(inlets), step)]
 >>> OP_1.run(inlets=used_inlets,inv_points=inv_points)
 >>> OP_1.return_results()
->>> OP_1.plot_drainage_curve()

 ```

-Here we have selected half of the boundary pores at the bottom of the domain as inlets for the percolation **Algorithm**. ``OrdinaryPercolation`` has a helpful plotting function which displays the saturation of the invading phase (volume fraction of the pore space) vs. capillary pressure.
+Here we have selected half of the boundary pores at the bottom of the domain as inlets for the percolation **Algorithm**. ``OrdinaryPercolation`` has a helpful plotting function which displays the saturation of the invading phase (volume fraction of the pore space) vs. capillary pressure: ```OP_1.plot_drainage_curve()```.
 The red line is pore saturation, blue is throat saturation and green is total saturation.

 ![](http://imgur.com/o6zfY8p.png)